andy-guttridge/tribehub_drf/testing.md

     <img src="readme_media/testing/event28.png" width=800>
 </p>

-## `events/<id:int>/` DELETE
+## `/events/<id:int>/` DELETE

 ### Test 61

 Used URL `events/54`

-When authenticated as user *chief2* (has tribe admin permissions), this URL should result in a HTTP 404 error, as this user is not part of the same tribe as *family1a* who created the event.
+When authenticated as user *chief2* (has tribe admin permissions), this URL should result in a HTTP 404 error, as this user is not part of the same tribe as *family1a* who created the event and the data should not be retrieved from the database.

 **Result: PASS**